LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       Entities share a single namespace (i.e. entity :term:`identifiers <identity>` must be unique) and can be static (the default) or dynamic.
 Static entities are defined in source files.
-      Dynamic entities can be created and abolished at runtime using the language built-in predicates.
+      Dynamic entities can also be defined in source files but are usually created and abolished at runtime using the language built-in predicates.

    parametric entity
       An :term:`object` or :term:`category` whose :term:`identifier <identity>`